NCA Civil War Sesquicentennial Commemoration (2011-2015)

 Since 2008, NCA has engaged in partnerships with the National Park Service (NPS) to help preserve some of the oldest and most significant cemetery buildings; the first permanent superintendent lodges.

 The 32nd Indiana Infantry Monument, carved 1862, was moved to Cave Hill National Cemetery in Louisville, KY, in 1867.
 It is the country's oldest surviving Civil War memorial.
 However, its condition was deteriorating.
 Over several years, NCA conserved this monument, now displayed at the Frazier History Museum, and produced a successor that was dedicated at the cemetery in December 2011.

-"Memorial Day Order" — Annual recognition originally called Decoration Day, by GAR Commander-in-Chief John A. Logan in 1868
+Annual recognition originally called Decoration Day, by GAR Commander-in-Chief John A. Logan in 1868.

-"Shrines of the Honored Dead: A Study of the National Cemetery System" — Six articles by Edward Steere that appeared in The Quartermaster Review, in 1953-1954
+Articles by Edward Steere that appeared in The Quartermaster Review, in 1953-1954:

 American Military Cemeteries: A Comprehensive Illustrated Guide to the Hallowed Grounds of the United States, including Cemeteries Overseas, by Dean W. Holt (McFarland & Co., Jefferson, North Carolina) 2010, Second Edition.